MicrosoftDocs/win32/desktop-src/Msi/searching-for-a-file-in-a-specific-location.md

-﻿---
+---
-Description: 'During a Windows Installer installation, the installer can search for a file in a specific location on the user''s system.' ms.assetid: '127d83a2-b651-42ef-ac7c-a7fa1b15cf27'
+Description: During a Windows Installer installation, the installer can search for a file in a specific location on the users system. ms.assetid: 127d83a2-b651-42ef-ac7c-a7fa1b15cf27
-title: Searching for a File in a Specific Location
+title: Searching for a File in a Specific Location ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Searching for a File in a Specific Location